gmbows/opencv-qt-modetect/README.md

 Use the sliders to adjust image processing settings. <br>
 `Contour area` sets the minimum contour bounding-box area required to classify the contour as movement. <br>
 `Blur size` sets the size of a blur filter used in image processing.
 Increase this for noisy environments or to "squash" smaller contours. <br>
-`Diff threshold` sets the alpha threshold that must be met to consider two pixels different.
+`Diff threshold` sets the alpha threshold that must be met to consider two pixels different. <br>
-Change the `Display layer` dropdown setting to select which frame is displayed in the viewport.
+Change the `Display layer` dropdown setting to select which frame to display in the viewport.

 ## Build